egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 The real question is that is there a reason to work with individual group inside this `next_groups` argument?
 The answer is yes.
-We want to do ERROR CHECKING to ensure that such a group name is properly and correctly typed and that such a group name EXISTS!
+Ensure that ERROR CHECKING occurs to ensure that such a group name is properly and correctly typed and that such a group name EXISTS!
 Ahhhhh, existance test.
 Remember the previous problem, we've decided on full-spec Vim group name as an approach so this works here as well.